-Graham Tuer (North Battleford) – Graham Tuer is being inducted in the Saskatchewan Hockey Hall of Fame in the Builder category.
+Graham Tuer (North Battleford) has been inducted into the Saskatchewan Hockey Hall of Fame in the Builder category.

-On a provincial level, Tuer helped create the Saskatchewan Development Model – a collaboration of the Saskatchewan Hockey Association (SHA), Western Hockey League (WHL), Saskatchewan Junior Hockey League (SJHL) and the Saskatchewan Midget AAA Hockey League (SMAAAHL) to offer an athlete centred development and education program to players across the province.
+On a provincial level, Tuer helped create the Saskatchewan Development Model – a collaboration of the Saskatchewan Hockey Association (now Hockey Saskatchewan), Western Hockey League, Saskatchewan Junior Hockey League and the Saskatchewan Male AAA Hockey League to offer an athlete-centred development and education program to players across the province.

-His dedication and involvement in the sport continues as an advisor with the Saskatchewan Development Model and a liaison with the Regina Pats after rejoining the organization is 2015.Back to Inductees
+His dedication and involvement in the sport continues as an advisor with the Saskatchewan Development Model and a liaison with the Regina Pats after rejoining the organization in 2015.Back to Inductees